The land

 At the time it was built, Toonarbin was very isolated and neighbouring houses only began to appear around 20 years later.

 Henry O’Reilly was an amateur astronomer and had an observatory in Felix Street at the rear of his Mary Street offices.
-A detailed description appeared in an 1874 newspaper article.
+A detailed description appeared in a 1874 newspaper article.
 He wrote numerous letters to the editor on astronomical matters.
 This is a typical one.

 Charles O’Reilly was Henry’s son.
 He ran a bonded warehouse, customs agency, and general carrier business in Margaret Street.
 There was recently some controversy regarding demolition of this premises.
+Charles lived in Toonarbin after his marriage to Mary Want in Sydney in 1880 until his death in 1925.

 The house had a brush with disaster in 1892, when a fire broke out in an upstairs bathroom.
 The fire brigade put it out before major damage was inflicted, but there was some damage to rafters supporting the then slate roof.

-The property behind the house, known as ”O’Reilly’s Paddock” was used for community activities.
+The property behind the house, known as O’Reilly’s Paddock, was used for community activities.
 On one occasion in 1912, 500 children from 3 local schools had a picnic there.
-Following redevelopment in the area, these picnics gravitated to Musgrave Park ( see my post More Tales from Musgrave Park)
+Following redevelopment in the area, these picnics gravitated to Musgrave Park (see my post More Tales from Musgrave Park).

 The paddock was also a popular location for children to play.
 A waterhole in the paddock was the scene of tragedy in 1925, when three members of the Gormley family who lived in nearby Mary Street (now Daventry Street), slipped into the water and drowned.
 They were Francis aged 7, Bernard aged 5 and 3 year old Beryl.

-In 1926, the house and land were purchased by the Catholic church.
+In 1926, the house and land were purchased by the Catholic Church.

-The house became a convent of the Sisters of Mercy.
-The brick outer walls were constructed around 1927.
-The existing St Francis church building was moved to the site from its previous location about 100m away on the other side of Dornoch Terrace.
-A school was also built.
+A few months after the purchase, the existing St. Francis’ church building was moved to the site adjacent to Toonarbin from its previous location about 100m away on the other side of Dornoch Terrace.

 In 1912, part of the estate had been subdivided into 68 allotments which all sold for a total of £5,610.
 Most of the remaining land was subdivided in 1928.
 Gray Road and River Terrace pass through the original property, which stretched down to the river.